History of the collection

 The museum has a ‘Feis Room’ as a learning and performing art space for Gaelic culture including music, drama, art and storytelling.

 There’s also an open-access archive containing maps, documents and photographs telling South Uist’s story.
-This archive contains material provenanced to Margaret Fay Shaw, prolific collector of Gaelic culture.
+This archive contains material provenanced to Margaret Fay Shaw, a prolific collector of Gaelic culture.